-The candidate shall submit a copy of each of their unpublished manuscripts and published works to the promotion & tenure committee by February 1.
+The candidate shall submit a copy of each of their unpublished manuscripts, published works, and evidence of community engaged research and scholarship to the promotion & tenure committee by February 1.

 V. Research: Criteria

 To receive a favorable recommendation in the area of research, the candidate shall be making steady progress towards tenure requirements.